 Using a little bit of left over paint, you know I don’t like to waste anything, from another project and felt it is a perfect color to go with the navy blue the jewelry box was painted in.
 And if you need more ideas on how to use leftover paint you can see what I did with some other leftovers.

 So anyhow, this is paint made from Poppie’s Paint Powder.
 It is an additive to create a chalk like paint.
 If properly stored it will last although I expect you will use it up pretty quickly.
 It is mixed into any latex paint after water is added to it to make a paste with a pancake like consistency.

 As I was working on this I was also working on other projects.
 I painted it, distressed it and waxed it.
 And as I worked on the other projects this jewel box was staring me in the face saying you’re not done with me yet are you?

 The iron grill was removed before painting the jewelry box.
 Put it back and didn’t like it.
 I thought maybe hardware cloth would work.
 That didn’t look good either.
 The final plan to spray paint the grill silver looked much better.

 Maybe feet would work.
 I rummaged through my stash of wooden furniture plugs and buttons and found four that would work as feet.
 I glued them on.
 Better but …

 But it still looked drab.
 That is until I got the paper I used for a furniture project that I decoupaged on a table…and coasters.
-And it is so pretty so I thought why not use the paper on this drab jewelry box.
+The paper is so pretty so I thought why not use the it on this drab jewelry box.